-The Victorian Government has established the Integrated Cancer Services (ICS) to promote system integration across structural boundaries and to encourage collaborative approaches to evidence-based service development.
+The Victorian Government has established the Integrated Cancer Services (ICS) to promote the development of a cohesive, integrated and multidisciplinary approach to the provision of cancer care.
 The ICS bring together a range of stakeholders, clinicians, researchers and consumers who have the ability to influence the development and implementation of evidence-based care.
-A key focus of the ICS is to reduce inappropriate variation in access and delivery of patient care and on promoting patient participation in all improvement work.
+The ICS develop, implement and evaluate cancer service improvement activities which address three of the five focus areas from the Victorian Cancer Plan 2016-2020.
+These are:

-For information about each ICS, including participating health services, websites and contact details:
+For information about each ICS, including participating health services and contact details: